Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Introduction

 In this section, we provide a ``gentle'', global introduction, giving some general background and motivating the research undertaken in the rest of the paper.
 More specific introductions, including detailed literature reviews, are to be found in the subsequent sections, as the range of topics covered is quite broad.

-Anderson localisation \cite{Greek_review} is a universal wave interference phenomenon, whereby transport (i.e. wave propagation) is suppressed in a disordered medium due to dephasing upon many scattering events from randomly-positioned obstacles.
+Anderson localisation \cite{Greek_review, DelandeLectures} is a universal wave interference phenomenon, whereby transport (i.e. wave propagation) is suppressed in a disordered medium due to dephasing upon many scattering events from randomly-positioned obstacles.
 This can be understood from Feynman's interpretation of quantum mechanics, where one must sum over all possible paths from the initial to the final points of interest to obtain the total transmission probability.
 The random positions of the scatterers guarantee dephasing between the different paths, leading to an attenuation of the amplitude of the wavefunction.
 First discovered in the context of quantised electron conduction and spin diffusion \cite{DrPhil}, Anderson localisation of particles thus provides direct evidence for the quantum-mechanical nature of the universe at a small scale.

-This phenomenon can occur if the the de-Broglie wavelength is larger than the correlation length of the disorder, so that the wave ``sees'' the potential as random -- this gives rise to the profound dependence of localisation properties on the energy of the probing wave.
+This phenomenon can occur if the the de-Broglie wavelength is larger than the correlation length of the disorder, so that the wave ``sees'' the potential as random -- this is one of the factors responsible for the profound dependence of localisation properties on the energy of the probing wave.
 Moreover, to ensure sufficiently strong dephasing for localisation to take place, the wave must scatter either frequently or strongly, or both.
-Therefore, the density and strength of the impurities, as well as the system size, determine whether the wave is Anderson localised at all, and if so, to what degree.
+Therefore, the density and strength of the impurities, as well as the system size, determine whether the wave is Anderson-localised at all, and if so, to what degree.
 Under Anderson localisation, the wavefunction decays exponentially in the tails with a length scale known as the localisation length.
 If transport is measured across a system the size of which is less than the localisation length, one finds that transport is reduced but does not vanish \cite{Sheng}.

 Anderson localisation has been observed in many physical systems, including electron conduction in crystals \cite{Ying2016} and quantum wells \cite{LLT2018}, light waves \cite{Sperling, Lahini2008, Wiersma, Scheffold, Storzer2006, Segev2007, Riboli2011, Segev3}, microwaves \cite{Weiland1999, Laurent2007, McCall, Genack1997}, electromagnetic waves \cite{Chabanov}, ultrasound \cite{Weaver1990, Hu} and photonic crystal waveguides \cite{Vollmer2007}.
 With the rapid advance of ultra-cold atomic physics, the possibility of observing Anderson localisation directly for a coherent matter-wave soon became a reality.
 A momentum-space analogy has been employed to demonstrate localisation in a kicked rotor system \cite{Chabe2008, Lopez2012, Delande2015}, complemented by real-space localisation observations in one and three dimensions (1D and 3D, respectively) \cite{Aspect2005, Aspect2008, Aspect2012, deMarco2011, deMarco2013, Inguscio2008, Inguscio2015}.
 Two dimensions (2D) has been more challenging: for several years, classical trapping has prevented the detection of Anderson localisation with cold atoms \cite{Aspect2010, Aspect2011, Esslinger2012, Inguscio2005} (however, other systems have proved more fruitful \cite{Delande2015, Riboli2011, Segev2007, Vollmer2007}).
 Extremely recently, an innovative experimental approach has led to claims of direct observation in 2D as well \cite{BS}.